-

 Close -

 Projections are not forecasts or predictions of future populations.
 These projections are one tool for understanding possible future growth in the QLDC region and to inform long term planning.
-They are calculations of what will happen if specific assumptions about the demographic processes of fertility, mortality, and migration acting on the age structure of the population are met in the future.
-These assumptions are derived from past patterns.
+They are calculations of what will happen if specific assumptions are met in the future.
 The projections provide information on plausible scenarios about future populations, not predictions of what the population will be, to help inform decision making.

 Many other social and economic factors, that are not part of population projections, also influence population change, including central and local government policies, global economics, changing lifestyle factors and social norms and expectations.
 The relationships between these various factors are complex and difficult to predict far into the future.
 As a result of this complexity, the reliability of projections tends to decrease over time and as population size decreases, that is, there is greater uncertainty in population projections the further forward in the projection period and for smaller area units compared to the district as a whole.